pythonarcade/arcade/doc/tutorials/shader_toy/index.rst

 * Normalize the coordinates.
 Instead of 0 to 1024, we'll go 0.0 to 1.0.
 This is standard practice, and allows us to work independently of resolution.
   Resolution is already stored for us in a standardized variable named ``iResolution``.
 * Next, we'll use a white color as default.
+Colors are four floating point RGBA values, ranging from 0.0 to 1.0.
+To start with, we'll set just RGB and use 1.0 for alpha.
 * If we are greater that 0.2 for our coordinate (20% of screen size) we'll use black instead.
 * Set our output color, standardized with the variable name ``fracColor``.